Bob Colacello

 BC

-I feel it’s really good that I became more of a writer.
-I really do enjoy writing when I really get into it.
+I’m glad I became more of a writer.
+When I really get into it, I enjoy it.
 At some point it just starts happening.

 EO